3 Apps For Skyrocketing Engagement on Social Media

-Not only will this type of focused engagement improve your brand’s trust with customers, it will also encourage them to engage with your posts in the future.
+Not only will this type of focused engagement improve your brand’s trust with customers, but it will also encourage them to engage with your posts in the future.

 It’s no secret that images are excellent for increasing engagement.
 Studies have shown that colored visuals increase a person’s willingness to read a piece of content by 80% after all.
-You can find plenty of images online and royalty free options, but these all lack a certain uniqueness that you could benefit from.
+You can find plenty of images online and royalty-free options, but these all lack a certain uniqueness that you could benefit from.

 Enter Canva.
 This tool is an excellent choice for creating unique and stimulating visuals for your social media posts.
 There are templates within the site that have the correct dimensions for specific platforms and tons of free elements to use.

 It’s for these reasons that Canva is also a great place to make a useful step by step infographic for anything from marketing tips to credit repair options.
 It’s an incredibly useful tool and even if you splurge on premium elements, it’s only $1 per element used when they fall into this category.

 Part of increased engagement also means increased content.
 After all, if you want to keep your audience engaged, you need to keep showing them unique and valuable content.
 Unless you’re a machine, you can’t write all of it yourself, which is where content curation comes into play.

 Finding and sharing equally beneficial content is just as good as promoting your own.
 If anything, it helps you build a wider network and show that your brand is interested in the audience and not itself.